Screenshots may differ slightly depending on software version.

 Continue to the Model tab, as the Fit Summary has not changed.
 Select Quartic from the Process Order: dropdown.
 Now click on the ANOVA tab.
 Notice that not only does the A4 term come out insignificant (p-value of 0.91), but the Predicted R2 goes negative – not a good sign!

 Seeing such a rapid increase in drive time predicted for late departures makes Mark more aware of how much the response depends on what time he leaves home.
 He realizes that a 5-minute deviation one way or the other would not be an unreasonable expectation.
 How will this cause the drive time to vary?
 Perhaps by aiming for a specific departure time, Mark might reduce drive-time variation caused by day-to-day differences when he leaves for work.
-Via its capability to calculate and plot propagation of error (POE), Design-Expert can provide enlightenment on these issues.
+Via its capability to calculate and plot propagation of error (POE), Stat-Ease can provide enlightenment on these issues.

 Click the Design node to bring up the run-sheet (recipe procedure) for the experiment.
 Then right-click the column-header for Factor 1 (A:Departure) and select Edit Info….
 In the Std dev field, enter 5.